Reclassification

 Engaging with our members

-• Our active Reclassification Working Group which feeds into regulatory policy and activities with MHRA, and includes developing process proposals to share with MHRA
+We support our members through our active Reclassification Working Group which feeds into regulatory policy and activities with MHRA and includes developing process proposals to share with MHRA.
+We keep the group up to date with the ongoing collaborations with MHRA, DHSC and the output from the Reclassification Alliance.

 Wider international support